metal-toolbox/fleet-scheduler/README.md

 ```
 ## Usage within sandbox

+Sandbox will include the [helm chart](https://github.com/metal-toolbox/fleet-scheduler/tree/main/chart) by including it as a dependency in Chart.yaml

-Fleet Scheduler jobs can be created within the value.yaml file of the [sandbox](https://github.com/metal-toolbox/sandbox).
+Fleet Scheduler jobs can be created within the value.yaml.

 Each job requires a few values in order to function.